-The Governing Body will do its utmost to protect the identity of any member of staff who raises a concern and who do not want their name disclosed.
+The Governing Body/Board of Trustees will do its utmost to protect the identity of any member of staff who raises a concern and who do not want their name disclosed.
 It is, however, important that all staff understand that any investigation into the concern could reveal them as the source of the information; and statements may be required from members of staff as part of the evidence which would be seen by all parties involved.
 If the investigation leads to prosecution the whistleblower is likely to be called on to give evidence in Court.
-If the whistleblower is unwilling to give details of their concern because of fear of disclosure of their identity but the Chair of Governors or Head teacher remains concerned about the seriousness of the allegation, the Chair of Governors or Head teacher will discuss this with the member of staff and ask them to reconsider so that the matter can be taken forward.
+If the whistleblower is unwilling to give details of their concern because of fear of disclosure of their identity but the Chair of Governors/Trust Board or Head teacher will discuss this with the member of staff and ask them to reconsider so that the matter can be taken forward.

-A member of staff will not be placed under undue pressure to disclose their name and the Governing Body will proceed with investigating the concern on the basis of an anonymous allegation.
+A member of staff will not be placed under undue pressure to disclose their name and the Governing Body/Board of Trustees will proceed with investigating the concern on the basis of an anonymous allegation.
 If a further meeting is required with the whistleblower, then the member of staff may be asked if they want this to be held at a mutually agreed place away from the workplace.
 The member of staff may also ask their Trade Union representative or professional association to raise the matter on their behalf or to support them in raising the concern to further protect their confidentiality.

-8. Untrue and malicious/vexatious allegations
+Untrue and malicious/vexatious allegations